v1_8, last updated 4 May 2021

 The security of data is very important to our business.
 In accordance with our legal obligations, we take appropriate technical and organisational measures to protect your personal data and keep those measures under review.
 However, we can only be responsible for systems that we control and we would note that the internet itself is not inherently a secure environment.

 We also receive aggregate reporting from YouTube when you access Privacy Kitchen’s videos online or visit our channel on YouTube.
 YouTube, as a controller, collects certain information such as your region, watch time, and number of videos watched per visit to provide us with aggregate reports.
 We receive similar aggregated reports on use of the privacykitchen.tv branded links for the videos from Bitly, whom we use to create those links.

 Under the UK and EU GDPRs, you have the following rights (some of which may be subject to conditions set out in the relevant GDPR):

 You have the right, at any time, to object to the processing of your personal data for direct marketing.

 The Website and Services do not use technologies that respond to ‘Do-Not-Track’ signals communicated by your internet browser.

 If you’ve any question you can always contact us at the address above or by email to firstname.lastname@example.org.
-You have the right, at all times, to notify a complaint to any regulator such as the UK Information Commissioner, although we would welcome the opportunity to discuss and resolve any complaint with you first.
+You have the right, at all times, to notify a complaint to the regulator.
+Our supervisory authority, or regulator for data protection, is the UK ICO.
+We always welcome the opportunity to discuss and resolve any complaint with you first.